flexirexi/schallplatte/README.md

 # Bugs

 <details>
-  <summary>in mobile mode (only), it is possible to select time slots that are booked already. in desktop mode you get an error message.
+  <summary><span style="color: lightgreen;">FIXED:</span> in mobile mode (only), it is possible to select time slots that are booked already. in desktop mode you get an error message.
   </summary>
 <img src="doc/bugs/mobile_data_validation.png" width="300px">